 Chloe and Tessa introduced themselves one after the other, and they were the only students in class who knew each other since primary school.

-Chloe’s seatmate caught her attention as he introduced himself after Chloe.
+Chloe’s seatmate caught her attention as he introduced himself after her.

 “Hello, I am Kristoff Carlos Vegas.
 I am a cross-enrollee from the International Robotics Institute of the Philippines.
 I will be joining you for the rest of the semester, but only for the Psychology subjects.
 Nice meeting you all!”